nginx-ingress-integrator

 • The second is an ingress resource, which is something defined by an application running within a cluster describing how ingress for it should be configured.

-This operator configures an ingress resource which is then picked up by an ingress controller to determine how ingress for a given application is configured.
+This operator configures an ingress resource which is then picked up by an ingress controller to determine how the ingress for a given application is configured.

 What does this charm do?